Lucas-C/dotfiles_and_notes/misc/Software_Engineering/ProjectManagementBestPractices.md

 - don't **overspecify**.
 Good requirements remain _abstract_.
 They are not archictecture, design nor UI.
 They are **needs** [PP]
 - keep track of requirements growth to spot features creep/bloat [PP]
 - maintain a project glossary [PP]
-- don't fall into the specifications spiral [PP]
+- don't fall into the specifications spiral [PP].
+A tech lead primary contribution is to say NO to features that are not needed [NN]
 - formal methods (CASE, waterfall, spiral model, UML...) have some serious shortcomings [PP]
 - [VisualSpec]
     * do: sketches, flows, storyboard, paper prototype, short narratives